joebertj/aiops/README.md

 **Intelligent automation and management tools for modern infrastructure operations.**

-This project showcases AI-first approaches to operations, featuring **awesh** - an AI-aware interactive shell, and supporting MCP (Model Context Protocol) servers for various infrastructure platforms.
+This project showcases AI-first approaches to operations, featuring **awesh** - an AI-aware interactive shell that serves as a "free cursor" for shell-native AI assistance, plus supporting MCP (Model Context Protocol) servers for various infrastructure platforms.

+**💡 Core Vision:** AI assistance in the terminal without IDE bloat - the benefits of AI-powered development without editor overhead or opinionated tool constraints.

 ## 🌟 Featured Components